awslabs/s3vectors-embed-cli/README.md

 **s3vectors-embed query**: Embed a query input and search for similar vectors in an S3 vector index.
 You can perform similarity queries for vector embeddings in your S3 vector index using a single query command.
 You specify your query input, an Amazon Bedrock embeddings model ID, the vector bucket name, and vector index name.
 The command accepts several types of query inputs like a text string, an image file, or a single S3 text or image object.
 The command generates embeddings for your query using the input embeddings model and then performs a similarity search to find the most relevant matches.
 You can control the number of results returned, apply metadata filters to narrow your search, and choose whether to include similarity distance in the results for comprehensive analysis.

-### Query Input Types
+### Supported Input Types

-The query command now supports explicit input type parameters for better clarity and consistency:
+**Note**:
+Starting version 0.2.0, this CLI has introduced a unified `--bedrock-inference-params` paramter for all model-specific parameters.
+Additionally, the `--query-input` parameter in the query command has been replaced with the following individual parameters instead:

 - **`--text-value`**: Direct text query string (preferred for text queries)
 - **`--text`**: Text file path (local file or S3 URI)
 - **`--image`**: Image file path (local file or S3 URI)
 - **`--video`**: Video file path (local file or S3 URI) - TwelveLabs models only
 - **`--audio`**: Audio file path (local file or S3 URI) - TwelveLabs models only

-**Backward compatibility:** The legacy `--query-input` parameter is no longer supported and will throw an error.
-Use the new explicit parameters instead.

 ## Installation and Configuration
 ### Prerequisites